#readability #nlp #index

 rust_readability

-A package to assess the complexity of texts using a variety of readability formulas, written in Rust.
-The package includes implementations of the Lix, Rix, Flesch, Flesch-Kincaid, Coleman-Liau, and Automated Readability Index methods.
+This is a package to assess the complexity of texts using a variety of well-established readability formulas written in Rust.
+The package includes implementations of the Lix, Rix, Flesch, Flesch-Kincaid, Linsear Write, Coleman-Liau, and Automated Readability Index methods.

-The package includes functions for the Lix, Rix, Flesch, Flesch-Kincaid, Coleman-Liau, and Automated Readability Index methods.
-Each function prints and returns its corresponding readability index.
-Call each method on a file or string like so:
+The package includes functions for the Lix, Rix, Flesch, Flesch-Kincaid, Linsear Write, Coleman-Liau, and Automated Readability Index methods.
+When presented with either a file or a string, each function prints and returns a corresponding readability index.
+Call each function like so:

 use rust_readability::lix;